Important Notes (second extension):

 FINAL Full PAPER (ARCHIVES & ANNALS) SUBMISSION DEADLINE IS extended to JUly 15TH, 2021.

 In addition, the Deadline for registration fee payment is extended to july 15th, 2021.

-*Important Notes: we have extended the Abstract for Archives submission deadline to 15 April 2021 (New Version: April 1, 2021).
+We have extended the abstract for achives submission deadline to 15 April 2021.

 The online registration fee will cover the symposium online or hybrid session activities or oral presentation or paper publication by ISPRS Annals or Archives, and no refund.

 There are more than 30 sub-topics which your paper should be relevant to.
 You may submit your paper to the most relevant one in order to get it read by the specialists of specific areas.There are more than 30

 Session A: Collecting and Inventorying Data of Monuments and Sites

 Topic 1: Data collection methods and inventory technologies (RS/GIS/GNSS).